-Buildings based on the Amvic ICF System, when rendered using an NSAI Agrément certified renders for use onto EPS for new build, subject to maintenance, when constructed in accordance with the manufacturer's instructions and this Certificate, will have a minimum design life of at least 60 years in accordance with BS 7543^[23].
+Buildings based on the Altherm ICF System, when rendered using NSAI Agrément certified Pariso Mince render for new build, subject to maintenance, when constructed in accordance with the manufacturer's instructions and this Certificate, will have a minimum design life of at least 60 years in accordance with BS 7543^[23].

-It is important to note that the durability of the render system is entirely dependent on the correct installation of the product in accordance with its NSAI Agrément Certificate, the manufacturer's instructions, IS EN 13914-1^[24] and ongoing care and maintenance as described in Section 4 of their NSAI Agrément Certificates.
+It is important to note that the durability of the render system is entirely dependent on the correct installation of the product in accordance with its NSAI Agrément Certificate 09/0342. manufacturer's instructions, I.S.
+EN 13914-1[24] and ongoing care and maintenance as described in Section 4 of their NSAI Agrément Certificates.
 Critical details include rendering at window sills, raised features, junctions with eaves and verges, and the use of suitably designed overhangs and flashings.
-Reference should be made to IS EN 13914-1^[24] for general advice on design, in particular on the use of angle, stop and movement joint beads.
+Reference should be made to I.S.
+EN 13914-1^[24] for general advice on design, in particular on the use of angle, stop and movement joint beads.